Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 12.md

     - He asks where Vallen is.
 Camille says he’s probably taking a walk, and asks Cordelia to send him a message using the fancy sending stone
         - He doesn’t respond immediately
 - Cordelia asks Camille if they noticed anything in the book, since they were the last person to speak to Warden Holt
-- Camille starts casting ==Mending== on the map.
+- Camille starts casting <span style="color:rgb(197, 124, 22)">Mending</span> on the map.
 It’s torn to shreds, so any pieces that are missing would be immediately obvious (and if there are no pieces missing, then we’ll be able to learn what Warden Holt learned)
 - Cordelia + Kaya: History (16) -- to remember any of the signs, symbols, or messages that she could see on the book that was stolen/the map
     - Additional Perception (14): There’s something on the ground -- a small object shaped like that the hole that one would use for an allen wrench. **It’s a decoder**
     - **She sees 3 words on the decoder: “DIAMOND”, “ DOESN’T”, “WANT”**